-“Yes, yes,” I thought, “I must vibe with Van Gogh more, delve deeper into his Art, Life, History, Being,” I told myself to perhaps ask y’all send me a book/ or two on Van Gogh, a few essays, some printouts of his paintings…have you heard of Miyamoto Musashi?
+“Yes, yes,” I thought, “I must vibe with Van Gogh more, delve deeper into his Art, Life, History, Being” I told myself to perhaps ask y’all to send me a book or two on Van Gogh, a few essays, some printouts of his paintings… Have you heard of Miyamoto Musashi?
 He’s one of the baddest Samurai warriors to ever live—17th century, wrote “The Book Of Five Rings”—and there are a bunch of stories relating just how bad he was and they all revolve around subtle psychological intimidation.
 Take the paper down and roll it up?
 Hardly!
 It’s staring me down with this kind of half Zen’d out half Musashi-esque passive-aggressive stare: “There will be no subjective unilateral movement.
 Approach.
 Prepare.
 Draw weapons.
 Create!”

 Then Vinny Van melodramatically leaps off his sun-wheel and begins swimming around in the canvas sea of purple, doing backstrokes while puffing hashish and singing Jimi Hendrix’s “Purple Haze” while providing running commentary on non-linear psychodynamic Van Gogh associations.
 It’s insanity, so I send out word to a few trusted associates: a clandestine anti-Entärtung police operation is needed—get some colored pencils smuggled to me a.s.a.p.
 A few days go by…